th2-net/th2-docs/content/versions/1-5-4/cookbook/quick-demo-setup.md

 <!--more-->

 This guide is targeted on minikube cluster, like in [demo example](./demo-main-scenario).
-But with some changes it can be used for full-fledged Kubernetes cluster.
+But with some changes it can be used for a full-fledged Kubernetes cluster.

 The diagram below shows all components of th2 infrastructure and interconnectivities between them.